The following professionals lent their expertise to this article:

 Certified Professional Biller (CPB)

-Offered by AAPC, the CPB credential is awarded to billers who have demonstrated expertise in all aspects of the revenue cycle.
-To earn this certification, you must have knowledge of various type of insurance plans, coding guidelines and laws pertaining to health care billing such as HIPAA, False Claims Act and Fair Debt Collections Act.
+Offered by the AAPC, the CPB credential is awarded to billers who have demonstrated expertise in all aspects of the revenue cycle.
+To earn this certification, you must have knowledge of various type of insurance plans, coding guidelines and laws pertaining to health care billing (such as HIPAA, the False Claims Act and the Fair Debt Collections Act).

 Certified Medical Reimbursement Specialist (CMRS)

-Unlike other coding and billing certifications, there are no education requirements for those wishing to take the CMRS exam.
-Any member of the association who has current year code books is eligible to apply although the AMBA recommends applicants use a study guide to prepare for the exam.
+Unlike other coding and billing certifications, there are no education requirements for the CMRS exam.
+Any member of the association with current year code books is eligible to take the exam, although the AMBA recommends applicants use a study guide to prepare.

-The CMRS certification exam is extensive and includes 710 questions spread across 16 sections.
+The CMRS exam is extensive and includes 710 questions spread across 16 sections.
 A score of 85 percent is needed to pass.
-The exam costs $325, and applicants have a 45 day enrollment period in which to complete it.

 Preparing for the Exam

-AAPC study guides: The AAPC offers study guides for each of its certifications.
-These guides won’t teach you coding but do offer a review of the coding concepts you learned in your medical billing and coding program.
+AAPC study guides: The AAPC offers study guides for all of its certifications.
+These guides won’t teach you coding but do offer a review of coding concepts you learned in your medical billing and coding program.

-Each task force that creates an AAPC certification exam also develops the corresponding study guide.
-Within the guide, there are testing tips and techniques to help applicants maximize their opportunity for success.
-Each study guide also includes a review of medical terminology and anatomy, practical examples and sample questions that are designed to mimic those on the exam.
+Each guide provides testing tips and techniques to help applicants maximize their opportunity for success.
+Also included are reviews of medical terminology and anatomy, practical examples and sample questions that are designed to mimic those on the exam.

 Here are a couple places to start looking for no cost prep.